blockbridge/blockbridge-simulator/README.md

 # blockbridge-simulator
 Blockbridge Storage Simulator.

 The Blockbridge simulator runs as a docker container.
-It is ideal for demonstration or testing purposes as it runs anywhere Docker runs, and runs the full Blockbridge backend software stack.
+It is ideal for demonstration or testing purposes as it runs anywhere Docker runs, and runs the full Blockbridge software stack.
 It is a *simulator* in that it runs as a container, by default uses loopback file-based thin devices, and is generally limited in performance.

-The Blockbridge stack is split into a control plane and data plane "nodes".
+The Blockbridge stack is split into control plane and data plane "nodes".
 A management node is required for management, and a storage node is required for data access.

-The simulator runs as a `converged` (combined management and storage node) by default, but can also run as a separate solo `management` or solo `storage` node, for multi-host or multi-site configurations.
+The simulator runs as a `converged` node (combined management and storage) by default, but can also run as a separate solo `management` or solo `storage` node for multi-host or multi-site configurations.

 Docker compose files are available for each of the simulator node types.